A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Discussion

 \subsection{Key findings}

 Previous ECoG-based classification models have mainly focused on performance optimization rather than robustness to domain shifts.
-To address this limitation, we present the first domain generalization framework for ECoG-based Parkinson’s disease classification, which enables learning of domain-invariant representations.
+To address this limitation, we present the first domain generalization framework for ECoG-based Parkinson's disease classification, which enables learning of \\domain-invariant representations.
 The proposed method shows strong domain generalization capability not only on ECoG data but also on EEG signals, indicating its effectiveness across different types of brain signals.

 This study aims to reduce various domain discrepancies inherent in brain-signal data, including inter-subject physiological variability, sensor characteristics, and differences in recording environments.
-To this end, we combine the pre-processing augmentation method Inter-Subject Balanced Channel Swap (ISBCS) with the in-processing domain adversarial learning approach.
+To this end, we combine the pre-processing augmentation method ISBCS with the in-processing DAL approach.

-To evaluate the effectiveness of the two methods, we conducted extensive experiments on the individual contributions of ISBCS and domain adversarial learning.
-In the wireless dataset, which exhibits large inter-subject variability, ISBCS contributed more significantly than domain adversarial learning.
+To evaluate the effectiveness of the two methods, we conducted extensive experiments on the individual contributions of ISBCS and DAL.
+In the wireless dataset, which exhibits large inter-subject variability, ISBCS contributed more significantly than DAL.
 Conversely, in the wired dataset with relatively small variability, the effect of ISBCS was more limited.
 These results suggest that an appropriate generalization strategy depends on the characteristics of the data and that the two components of the proposed framework work in a complementary manner, minimizing classification degradation while enhancing generalization capability.

-To evaluate the effectiveness of ISBCS and domain adversarial learning, we conducted extensive experiments to examine their individual contributions.
-In the wireless dataset, which shows large inter-subject variability, ISBCS contributed more significantly than domain adversarial learning.
-Conversely, in the wired dataset with relatively small variability, ISBCS had a smaller impact.
-These results suggest that an effective domain generalization strategy may vary across different conditions.
-Our framework leverages both ISBCS and domain adversarial learning, which work in a complementary manner, preserving classification ability while enhancing overall generalization capability.

-\subsection{Limitations and Future Work}
+\subsection{Limitations and future work}

-This study focused on domain generalization for Parkinson’s disease prediction based on ECoG and EEG data.
-Future research can be extended in several directions as follows.